OpenAPC/openapc.github.io/about.md

 - [Harvard University Library](https://osc.hul.harvard.edu/programs/hope/)

+## Supranational participants

+- [OpenAIRE](https://www.openaire.eu/postgrantoapilot) (FP7 Post-Grant Open Access Pilot)

 ## Dataset

 Information on both open access journal articles and open access publication of articles in toll-access journals ("hybrid") are provided.

-In total,  33 832 208 € for  19 121 articles were paid by the participating unviversities.
-Average  fee is 1 769.4 € and the median 1 539 €.
+In total,  33 832 448 € for  19 122 articles were paid by the participating unviversities.
+Average  fee is 1 769.3 € and the median 1 539 €.

 ### Open Access Journals

-At the moment, the dataset releases information on 12 574 articles in open access journals which charge publication fees.
-Total expenditure amounts to  17 145 026 €.
-Average  fee is 1 363.5 € and the median 1 280 €.
+At the moment, the dataset releases information on 12 575 articles in open access journals which charge publication fees.
+Total expenditure amounts to  17 145 266 €.
+Average  fee is 1 363.4 € and the median 1 280 €.

 View dataset on [GitHub](https://github.com/OpenAPC/openapc-de/blob/master/data/apc_de.csv).